OPxKK/Explanatory-Data-Analysis-Terrorism-The-Spark-Foundation/README.md

 3.)
 Pandas:- Pandas is used for accessing csv and xlsx files, which is used for further visualisation.
 4.)
 Numpy:- Used for calculative purposes.
 5.)
 Ignore Warnings:- This basically ignores warniings gievn by the IDE.

+Attached ipynb file will guide you in a better way.